ProximaSF/Security-Monitor-AI-Agent/README.md

 Sends a detected threat (log message, type, and severity) to AWS Bedrock's Claude model and asks it to analyze the threat.
 It returns a JSON response containing a summary, likely attack type, recommended action, and extracted IP address.

-- Minor AI written codes: try-except
+- Minor contain AI written codes: try-except

 ### webhook_embed():